rokkro/tmat/README.md

 1. Enter your Twitter API and Kairos API keys into `config.py`, within the quotation marks.
 2.  `verbose` set to `True` outputs far more console output, letting you see what's going on.
 3.  `startup_connect` determines whether `pymongo` attempts to connect to `mongod` on the program's startup.
+4.  `tweet_similarity_threshold` sets how similar tweets must be before they are filtered out.
+(1=exact copies, 0=not similar)
+5.  `tweet_duplicate_limit` is how many tweets are compared to the incoming tweet for duplicates.
+This value does not need to be high, as MongoDB sorts the most similar tweets first.
+Usually a duplicate is found with the first or second tweets because of this.
+Note that once a duplicate is found, the duplicate checking process is stopped.

   #### MongoDB:
 1. Tweets are placed in MongoDB databases.
 These databases contain collections, and these collections contain documents.